 Managing a tax and wealth management business isn’t easy.
 But it can be.
 And it is the fastest and least expensive way to grow a wealth management business.
 It just takes focus and time to perfect your ability to manage it wisely.
+Below is the TopAdvisorMarketing podcast of me and Matt Halloran discussing how to blend the two business lines successfully.
+Also, I provide an audio recap of my written list of tips below.
+These ideas have worked with several tax and wealth businesses and can be used by you as you navigate the “blend” of tax and wealth.

 BUSINESS: Document your goals on gross revenue, profitability, and number of client relationships you want each advisor to manage.